-ISSUE STATE FEATURE AND BENEFITS VARIATION Connecticut (continued) When Income Protector Ends See section 16 An assignment or change of ownership does not change the Covered Person(s).
+ISSUE STATE FEATURE AND BENEFITS VARIATION California (continued) When Income Protector Ends See section 16 An assignment or change of ownership does not change the Covered Person(s).
 After an assignment or change of ownership, if a Covered Person who was previously an Owner or Annuitant no longer has that position, Income Protector ends on the earlier of the date of death of an individual Owner (or Annuitant if the Owner is a non-individual), or last surviving Covered Person.
 Upon the death of an individual Owner (or Annuitant if the Owner is a non-individual), if the deceased's spouse is a sole Beneficiary and continues the Contract, Income Protector ends on the earlier of the date of death of the surviving spouse or last surviving Covered Person.
 If a surviving spouse instead elects to receive payment of the death benefit, Income Protector ends on the Business Day we receive his or her Valid Claim.
 This means that Lifetime Plus Payments may end even if a Covered Person is still alive.
-Bonus Option See section 17 Not available.
 When Income Focus Ends See Appendix D An assignment or change of ownership does not change the Covered Person(s).
 After an assignment or change of ownership, if a Covered Person who was previously an Owner or Annuitant no longer has that position, Income Focus ends on the earlier of the date of death of an individual Owner (or Annuitant if the Owner is a non-individual), or last surviving Covered Person.
 Upon the death of an individual Owner (or Annuitant if the Owner is a non-individual), if the deceased's spouse is a sole Beneficiary and continues the Contract, Income Focus ends on the earlier of the date of death of the surviving spouse or last surviving Covered Person.
 If a surviving spouse instead elects to receive payment of the death benefit, Income Focus ends on the Business Day we receive his or her Valid Claim.
 This means that Income Focus Payments may end even if a Covered Person is still alive.
-Delaware Death Benefit Availability Dates Traditional Death Benefit version 1 was available from April 29, 2013 through July 19, 2013.
-See section 5 and section 15 Traditional Death Benefit version 2 was not available before July 19, 2013.
-Quarterly Value Death Benefit version 1 was available from April 29, 2013 through July 19, 2013.
-Quarterly Value Death Benefit version 2 was not available before July 19, 2013.
+Connecticut Purchase Payment Requirements See section 7 We can only decline a Purchase Payment if it would cause total Purchase Payments to be more than \$1 million, or if it would otherwise violate the Purchase Payment restrictions for your Contract (for example, the initial amount for Income Protector).
 Florida Withdrawal Charge See Fee Tables and section 11 The total withdrawal charge on a partial or full withdrawal cannot be greater than 10% of the Contract Value withdrawn.
 Assignments, Changes of Ownership and Other Transfers of Contract Rights See section 6 We cannot restrict assignments or changes of ownership.
-The Traditional Death Benefit and Quarterly Value Death Benefit are only available on the death of a Determining Life.
-If you assign the Contract and the Determining Life (Lives) are no longer an Owner (or Annuitant if the Owner is a non-individual) the Traditional Death Benefit or Quarterly Value Death Benefit may not be available and your Beneficiary(s) will only receive the Contract Value.
 If you have Income Protector or Income Focus and assign the Contract and all Covered Person(s) no longer have the required position stated in this section, your selected benefit and any lifetime payments end.
+Purchase Payment Requirements See section 7 We can only decline a Purchase Payment if it would cause total Purchase Payments to be more than \$1 million, or if it would otherwise violate the Purchase Payment restrictions for your Contract (for example, the initial amount for Income Protector).
+Variable or Fixed Annuity Payments See section 13 The maximum available AIR is 4%.
+When Annuity Payments Begin See section 13 The earliest acceptable Income Date is one year after the Issue Date.
+When Income Protector Ends See section 16 We cannot restrict assignments or changes of ownership and if you assign or change ownership and the Covered Persons no longer have the required relationship as stated in section 6, Income Protector ends.